 Democrats are far more likely than Republicans to say that the ability of people to come to escape violence and persecution is very important, 74 percent to 55 percent.
 Also, 25 percent of Democrats said the culture of the country's early European immigrants very important, versus 46 percent of Republicans.

-Reggie Lawrence, a 44-year-old Republican in Midland, Texas, who runs a business servicing oil fields, said the country and the Constitution were shaped by Christian values.
-As those slip away, he said, so does the structure of families and, ultimately, the country's identity.
+Reggie Lawrence, a 44-year-old Republican in Midland, Texas, who runs a business servicing oil fields, said the country and its Constitution were shaped by Christian values.
+As those slip away, he said, so does the structure of families, and ultimately, the country's identity.

 "If you lose your identity," Lawrence said, "What are we?
 We're not a country anymore."